 The museum addresses a unique set of topics from the Stonewall Riots to LGBT+ relationships to NYC’s LGBT+ club culture.
 Tour the exhibits, then find a book of choice at the Stonewall National Library inside.

 How many fern species can you name?
 Not a lot?
 Well, it’s safe to say that the average person wouldn’t know many.
 Fortunately, this 247.1-acre urban wilderness area takes its name from the 30 species of fern found there.

-11. Packard Antique Car Museum, Fort Lauderdale
+11. Fort Lauderdale Antique Car Museum, Fort Lauderdale

 The Fort Lauderdale Antique Car Museum holds the largest collection of Packard cars and historical memorabilia dating back to the 1900s.
 This hidden gem truly has something for every car lover out there.